Yee Peng Lantern Festival In Chiang Mai – Complete Guide With Tips

 If you're in Chiang Mai during Yee Peng and Loy Krathong, we've got all the info and traveler tips you will need to help you make the best of attending the Lantern Festival Specs of light creating the most enchanting and mesmerizing scene before slowly getting taken in by the darkness.
 This was the dream festival to attend for us!
 Although it was initially cancelled this year (for the first time ever and for the first year we were able to actually attend), we had the good fortune to experience it, nevertheless.

 Each year the Yee Peng Festival occurs on different dates.
 It is dependent on the full moon of the twelfth month in the Thai Lunar Calendar.
 Yee Peng is the full moon of the second month, as it would fall on the calendar of the ancient Lanna Kingdon.

 Whichever date the full moon falls on, the celebrations are started a day before and go on a day after as well.
-This year the full moon fell on November 15th, so festivities in the Old City and Tha Phae gate started on the 14th and lanterns were also released well into the night of November 16th.
+The year that we attended, the full moon fell on November 15th, so festivities in the Old City and Tha Phae gate started on the 14th and lanterns were also released well into the night of November 16th.

 Where The Festival Takes Place

 The two main options for tourists and travelers are attending the Mae Jo University private event or the public event that takes place.
 The event that is open to the public, and also enjoyed by locals, is spread out over areas from Tha Phae gate eastward and up to the Mae Ping River.